Helco/zzdocs/docs/internal/CardId.md

-## CardId
+# CardId

-### General information
 The CardId is used by ZanZarah to have a (or another) unique identifier to address items, fairies and spells.

+## Format
 The CardId can be split up in three distinct numbers which hold information:

 | Bits  |                     Description                     |
 |-------|-----------------------------------------------------|